 Shadow detector alarm circuit with 2 LDRs

 This shadow detector alarm circuit detects if there is a difference of lighting between two photoresistors, and sends an audible and visual warning.
 Shadow detector alarms, that use two LDRs, are more reliable than those that use only one.

 How the Shadow detector alarm circuit works?

 The main elements of this circuit are two LDRs and an operational amplifier that works as a comparator.

-The non inverting input of operational amplifier is set to 4.5 volts, using a voltage divider formed by R3 and R4 resistors.
+The non inverting input of the operational amplifier is set to 4.5 volts, using a voltage divider formed by R3 and R4 resistors.
 The inverting input of the operational amplifier has a voltage set by the voltage divider formed by the LDRs: R1 and R2.